3. Building and Running CAM

 create_newcase

-command-line via the argument --output-root OUTPUT_ROOT
+command-line via the option --output-root

-% ./create_newcase --case $CASEDIR/test --res ne30pg3_ne30pg3_mt232 --compset FHISTC_LTso \
+% ./create_newcase --case /scratch/test --res ne30pg3_ne30pg3_mt232 --compset FHISTC_LTso \

---output-root $CASEDIR
+--output-root /scratch

-After building the above case the build objects will be found in subdirectories of
+After building the above case the build objects will be found in

 .
-After running the case the model output will be
+After running the case the model

 .
-But the component log files will be
+But the component log files

-missing from $CASEDIR/test/run
+will be missing from $CASEROOT/run

 because by default they are moved to